On UMAP's true loss function: UMAP does not reproduce high-dimensional similarities

 \section{UMAP does not reproduce high-dimensional similarities}

 UMAP produces scientifically useful visualizations for several domains and is fairly robust to its hyperparameters.
 Since any visualization of intrinsically high-dimensional data must be somehow unfaithful, it is not straightforward to check the visualization quality other than by its downstream use.
 Some quantitative measures exist such as the Pearson correlation between high- and low-dimensional distances used e.g. in ~\cite{kobak2021initialization, becht2019dimensionality}.
 We follow a different route to show unexpected properties of UMAP.
-Consider the toy example of applying UMAP to data that is already low-dimensional, such that no reduction in dimension is required.
+Consider the toy example of applying UMAP to data that is already low-dimensional, such that no reduction in dimension is required: $D=d=2$.
 Ideally, the data would be preserved in this situation.
-At least one would expect that UMAP achieves its aim of perfectly reproducing the high-dimensional similarities.
-Surprisingly, neither of this expectations is met.
-In Figure~\ref{fig:toy_ring} we depict $2$D UMAP visualizations of a two-dimensional uniform ring dataset.
+One might also expect that UMAP achieves its aim of perfectly reproducing the high-dimensional similarities.
+Surprisingly, neither of these expectations is met.
+In Figure~\ref{fig:toy_ring}, we depict $2$D UMAP visualizations of a two-dimensional uniform ring dataset.
 To ease UMAP's task, we initialized the embedding with the original data, hoping that UMAP's optimization would just deem this layout to be optimal.
-We also used a longer run time than the default to increase the embedding quality.
+We also used a longer run time to ensure convergence of UMAP's optimization procedure.
 The results with the default number of optimization epochs and initialization are qualitatively similar and shown in Figure~\ref{fig:add_toy_ring} in the Appendix.
 UMAP manages to capture the ring shape of the data, but changes its appearance significantly.
 As observed on many real-world datasets, confer also Figure~\ref{subfig:c_elegans_UMAP}, UMAP contracts the width of the ring nearly to a line, see Figure~\ref{subfig:toy_ring_UMAP}.
-Whether this exaggeration of the ring shape is useful depends on the usecase.
-Note that this finding exceeds Naranyan et al.'s \cite{narayan2020density} observation that over-contraction happens in regions of low density since our toy dataset is sampled uniformly from a circular ring.
+Whether this exaggeration of the ring shape is useful depends on the use case.
+Note that this finding goes beyond \citet{narayan2021assessing}'s observation that over-contraction happens in regions of low density since our toy dataset is sampled uniformly from a circular ring.